Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Acknowledgements

 \section{Acknowledgements}

 My sincere thanks to my supervisors, Ron Adin and Yuval Roichman, for their constant support.
+Special thanks to Noga Alon for valuable insights and suggestions.
 I also wish to thank Yotam Shomroni, Noam Ta-Shma and Danielle West, for enlightening discussions and many editing suggestions.